-We may charge fixed fees, which means that we will charge you a set amount of money for the work.
+We charge fixed fees, which means that we will charge you a set amount of money for the work.
 Below we provide estimates based on the ranges of fixed fees for barristers in Orchard Chambers.
 All fees include VAT (where applicable).

-If we charge fixed fees, these may be towards the higher end of the range if you need a more experienced barrister and/or the matter is more complex.
+Your fixed fees may be towards the higher end of the range if you need a more experienced barrister and/or the matter is more complex.
 If the matter is particularly complex, your fees may also be higher than the estimates below.
 There are also likely to be additional costs of £X, for X.